Moclaw/MLSolutions/src/Infrastructure/Services/MinimalAPI/README.md

 - `Response` - Base response with success status, HTTP status code, and an optional message
 - `Response<T>` - Response with data of type T
-- `ResponesCollection<T>` - Response with a collection of items of type T
+- `ResponseCollection<T>` - Response with a collection of items of type T

 ```csharp
 // Success response with data